sassoftware/restaf-uidemos/README.md

 This library is currently intended to be a library that is passed to the `@sassoftware/framedesigner` component as the controls to use in building a composite component.

-More information once the designer is published
+> uses rollup for esm and cjs builds

-> this version uses wenpack only and no esm
+> use webpack for umd build - rollup has issues handling restaf/jsx-runtime for building umd.